Coal in Canada: Transition to natural gas, nuclear, and renewables

 In 2003, the McGuinty government of Ontario set a goal of closing all coal-fired power stations, to be replaced with healthier and more environmentally-friendly energy sources.
 As part of the coal phase-out, the provincial government agreed for Bruce Power to refurbish units 1 and 2 of Bruce A of the Bruce Nuclear Generating Station to replace lost generating capacity.
 According to a 2014 article, long-term health problems caused by coal made it twice as expensive as wind energy.
 The OPG Atikokan Generating Station, coal-fired power generation plant, which had been in operation for 27 years, was shut down in 2012.
 Work on a $170 million biomass conversion project—the first biomass conversion project in Ontario, was undertaken at that time.
 It was anticipated that the project would "create 200 construction jobs and help protect existing jobs at the plant" and provide "new economic opportunities for Ontario's forestry sector, which will provide the biomass fuel to the plant".
 As part of Ontario's phase out of coal-fired electricity generation, the Thunder Bay Generating Station (TBGS)—the final coal plant in Ontario—stopped burning coal in April 2014.
 The TBGS underwent a biomass conversion to run on advanced biomass—wood pellets.
 It was recommissioned on 9 February 2015.

 In 2016, the Government of Alberta announced the elimination of all coal-fired power stations in the province by 2030.
 The Government of New Brunswick made the same announcement the following year.
 Also in 2016, the government of Canada announced the goal of phasing out the use of coal-fired power stations across the country in favour of less polluting alternatives for electricity generation by 2030.
 In response, companies such as TransAlta and Capital Power began planning the conversion of their coal-fired power stations to burning natural gas.

 List of coal-fired power stations

-Only 9 operational coal-fired power stations remain as of January 2022 in Canada.
+Only eight operational coal-fired power stations remained as of June 2024 in Canada.

+List of decommissioned coal-fired power stations

+List of former electrical generating facilities in Canada that were coal fueled.
+Only facilities that have permanently shut down all of their electricity generating units are included.